Criminal Justice, BA or BS

-The criminal justice undergraduate program offers both a Bachelor of Arts and a Bachelor of Science in Criminal Justice, each of which provides a comprehensive curriculum so that graduates can enter the job market prepared to fully participate as informed, educated criminal justice professionals.
+The criminal justice undergraduate program offers both a Bachelor of Arts and a Bachelor of Science in criminal justice.
+Both programs provide students with a multidisciplinary understanding of crime and the justice system.

-In addition to the required completion of UCF’s General Education Program and Foreign Language requirements, the following courses are suggested, but not required, for entrance into the criminal justice program:
+In addition to the completion of UCF’s General Education Program, students are encouraged, but not required, to take the following courses:

 - American National Government